datacommonsorg/docsite/custom_dc/data_cloud.md

 Since you won't need to customize the data management container, you can simply run an instance of the released container provided by Data Commons team, at https://console.cloud.google.com.google.com/gcr/images/datcom-ci/global/datacommons-data.

+See also https://cloud.google.com/run/docs/create-jobs for links to more information on all the options you may set on your jobs.

+**Note:** If you plan to the always run the data management container locally, skip this step entirely and see instead xxx

 1. Go to https://console.cloud.google.com/run/ for your project.
 1. Click **Create job**.
 1. In the **Container image URL** field, click **Select** to open the **Select container image** window.